JLBLine/WODEN/docs/sphinx/testing/script_testing.rst

 .. image:: EDA2_layout_image.png
    :width: 300pt

 but this is what we expect.
 That's it for the simple installation tests.
-If you want to really test out the simulation capabilities of ``WODEN``, check out the :ref:`Example simulations`  section, which has bigger and better simulations.
+If you want to really test out the simulation capabilities of ``WODEN``, check out the :ref:`WODEN demonstrated via examples`  section, which has bigger and better simulations.

 Deleting test outputs
 ------------------------